zblago/EF6TempTableKit/README.md

 ## Overview

-In some cases, when you write LINQ-to-Entities(L2E) queries, you would like to use a benefit of using temp tables (e.g. create and insert records in temporary tables and later on reusing it as much as you want in a query).
+In some cases, when you write LINQ-to-Entities(L2E) queries, you would like to use a benefit of using temp tables (e.g. create and insert records in temporary tables and later on reusing them as much as you want in a query).
 By default, EF doesn't support temporary tables and there is a reason why is like that.
 To overcome this "weakness", introducing EF6TempTableKit in our project, we can add a "temporary" entity as we are used to do it with "permanent" entities.
 In generated T-SQL query "temporary" entity will be mapped to a temporary table which resides in `tempDb` database and used normally like other tables.<br/>
 Keep in mind: You are still writing LINQ-to-Entities to insert records in a "temporary" entity.

 ## Getting Started